storeon/localstorage/README.md

 type config.key = String
 ```

 Default value of `config.key` is `storeon`.
-This key is using to store date in local storage.
+This key is using to store data in local storage.

 ## LICENSE